stashed/docs/docs/addons/nats/tls/index.md

 ### Ensure NATS Addon

-When you install Stash Enterprise version, it will automatically install all the official addons.
+When you install Stash, it will automatically install all the official addons.
 Make sure that NATS addon was installed properly using the following command.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com | grep nats